 Children are very vulnerable to being hurt in a motor vehicle accident.
 There are steps that parents can take to try to reduce the risk a child will be hurt or killed.
 Unfortunately, even if a child is properly secured in the back seat of a car, that young child could be severely hurt or killed if a driver is careless and causes an accident to happen.

-There are a few things parents can do to try to reduce the chances their infant or toddler will be killed in a car accident.
+There are a few things parents can do to try to reduce the chances their infant or toddler will be fatally injured in a car accident.

 One of the single most important things that a parent needs to do is to use a car seat for an infant and to use a booster seat for an older child.
 According to CBS News, the risk that an infant will die in a car accident could be reduced by 71 percent if the infant is in a car seat at the time the motor vehicle accident occurs.
 For a toddler aged on to four, the risk of a car accident causing fatal injuries could be reduced by 54 percent if the child is in an appropriate car seat.